enjeeneer/zero-shot-rl/README.md

 ## Summary

 This work proposes methods for performing zero-shot RL when the pre-training datasets are small and homogeneous.
-We show that by suppressing the predicted values (or measures) for actions not in the dataset, we can resolve overestimation issues that arise when the dataset is inexhaustive.
-We demonstrate this on the ExORL benchmark, showing that our proposed methods can solve tasks with small, homogeneous datasets where existing methods fail.
+We show that by suppressing the predicted values (or measures) for actions not in the dataset (Figure 1), we can resolve an overestimation bias that arises when the dataset is inexhaustive.
+We demonstrate this on the ExORL (Figure 2) and D4RL (Figure 3) benchmarks, showing improved performance over existing works.

 <img src="/media/performance-profiles-subplot2.png" width=85% height=auto class="center">

 _Figure 2: **Aggregate ExORL performance.** (Left) Normalised average performance w.r.t. single-task baseline algorithm CQL.
 (Right) Performance profiles showing distribution of scores across all tasks and domains.
 Both conservative FB variants stochastically dominate vanilla FB._

-_Figure 2: **Aggregate D4RL performance.** (Left) Normalised average performance w.r.t. single-task baseline algorithm CQL.
+_Figure 3: **Aggregate D4RL performance.** (Left) Normalised average performance w.r.t. single-task baseline algorithm CQL.
 (Right) Performance profiles showing distribution of scores across all tasks and domains.
 Both conservative FB variants stochastically dominate vanilla FB._

-For further detail we recommend reading the paper.
+For further detail check out the paper.
 Direct any correspondance to [Scott Jeen](https://enjeeneer.io) or raise an issue!

 ## Setup
 ### Dependencies